geonetwork/doc/source/user-guide/describing-information/deleting-metadata.rst

 - In the ``contribute`` section click the ``delete`` button for a record.

-Note, that if a metadata originates from a harvester, that metadata will automatically be removed when the metadata in the harvested system is removed or the harvester itself is removed and the record will be inserted again on the next harvester run.
+Note, if a metadata originates from a harvester, that metadata will automatically be removed when the metadata in the harvested system is removed or the harvester itself is removed and the record will be inserted again on the next harvester run.